 6 From the pop-up menu, select the interface input you want to record.
-For example, select Mic/Line 1 if your audio source is plugged into the Source 1 jack on the back of the Mbox.
+For example, select In 1 if your audio source is mono and plugged into an Input 1 jack on the back of the Mbox 2.
+Select In 1-2 on any stereo audio track when your audio source is stereo.

-Routing an input to a mono track
+Routing an input to a stereo track

-7 Use the Gain controls on Mbox to maximize the signal going into Pro Tools while avoiding clipping.
+7 Use the Gain controls on Mbox 2 to maximize the signal going into Pro Tools while avoiding clipping.

 A Clipping occurs when you feed a signal to an audio device that is louder than the circuitry can accept.
-To avoid clipping, adjust the Gain control to a level where the Peak LEDs on the front of the Mbox flicker occasionally.
+To avoid clipping, adjust the Gain control to a level where the Peak LEDs on the front of the Mbox 2 do not light or flicker.

-8 On the front of the Mbox, turn the Mix control fully left to Input (to hear only the input signal).
+8 On the front of the Mbox 2, turn the Mix control fully left to Input (to hear only the input signal).
 Or, to hear an equal mix of playback and input signals, turn the Mix control to the center.
 See "Controlling Delay (Latency) During Monitoring" on page 16 for more information on using the Mix control during recording.